UCNZ-SENG302-2018-Donaco/OrgaNZ/README.md

 * Liam Beckett <lsb35@uclive.ac.nz>

 ## Product Info
-*Title:* OrgaNZ

-*Version*: Sprint 5 Release
+Title: **OrgaNZ**

+Version: **Sprint 6 Release**

-*Description:* This project has been designed to increase the deceased organ donation rates in New Zealand.
+Description: **This project has been designed to increase the deceased organ donation rates in New Zealand.
-It provides people in New Zealand with a system they can use to register as organ donors, or request organ transplants.
+It provides people in New Zealand with a system they can use to register as organ donors, or request organ transplants.**

 ## External Libraries

 This application makes use of a number of external libraries, including:
-* JLine 2
+* Spring Boot
 * GSON
 * PicoCLI
 * ControlsFX
-* Google HTPP Client
 * Hibernate
 * MySqlConnector